rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 3. The API server will persist the file/document in etcd.
 4. The API Server will then send the pod to any client(node) that has open watch mechanism(via kubelet).
-5. The node will have a container runtime which will check if the pod is already running, if not it will create a new pod on the node.
+5. The node will have a container runtime(docker) which will check if the pod is already running, if not it will create a new pod on the node.
+6. There is a scheduler as which will schedule orchestrate the pods on the nodes.